A total of $131,000 was spent on June’s Measure A campaign — $105,000 of it by the Yes on A independent expenditure committee.

 The No committee ended the campaign $9,000 in debt, which the committee hopes to retire with a fundraiser this month, according to committee chair Paul Fong.

-Yes on A also hired Ian Crueldad, the political intern who came to prominence in May after making accusations of improper conduct against former Santa Clara Council Member Dominic Caserta.
+Yes on A also hired Ian Crueldad, who came to prominence in May after making accusations of improper conduct against former Santa Clara Council Member Dominic Caserta while Crueldad was the campaign manager for Caserta’s County Supervisor campaign.
 Also on the Yes on A payroll was ad hoc Districting Committee Chair, Yuki Ikezi, who was paid $250 for translations.

 While Yes on A got its strategic political advice from FairVote field representative Margaret Okuzumi, No on A hired local campaign consultant and lobbyist Eric Stroker as its political advisor.